alanesq/CameraWifiMotion/readme.txt

 when detecting motion (i.e. only the ticked areas are used).
 This 4 x 3 grid results in mask sections of 16 blocks (4x4)

 It also has the following URLs you can use:
-        http://<esp ip address> /ping - responds with OK, just so you know it is still working /log - log page of the device activities /test - used for testing bits of code etc.
+        http://<esp ip address> /ping - responds with either 'enabled' or 'disabled', just so you know it is still working /log - log page of the device activities /test - used for testing bits of code etc.
-                                /reboot - restarts the esp32 camera module /default - sets all settings back to defaults /live - capture and display a live image from the camera /images - display the 10 images stored in Spiffs /img - just display a plain jpg of the latest captured image /bootlog - log of times the device has been switched on / rebooted (handy for checking it is stable)
+                                /reboot - restarts the esp32 camera module /default - sets all settings back to defaults /live - capture and display a live image from the camera /images - display the 10 images stored in Spiffs (Image width in percent can be specified in URL with http://x.x.x.x/images?width=90)
+                                /img - just display a plain jpg of the latest captured image /bootlog - log of times the device has been switched on / rebooted (handy for checking it is stable)
                                 /data - this is the updating text on the main page but handy for a quick check of status